edent/Renault-Zoe-API/README.md

 # Renault-Zoe-API
 A basic API for getting information about your Renault Zoe Electric Vehicle.
+[Read the original blog post](https://shkspr.mobi/blog/2016/10/reverse-engineering-the-renault-zoe-api).

 All these API calls can be found by using the [Renault ZE Services website](https://www.services.renault-ze.com).
 I am indebted to [this German blog post](http://www.aironaut.ch/my-ze-online-abfragen/) for kicking off this work.
 I'd also like to thank Renault for their ["esoteric" use of JavaScript](https://www.services.renault-ze.com/js/main.js)!